Heat and exercise: Keeping cool in hot weather

 How heat affects your body

 To help cool itself, your body sends more blood to circulate through your skin.
 This leaves less blood for your muscles, which in turn increases your heart rate.
 If the humidity also is high, your body faces added stress because sweat doesn't readily evaporate from your skin.
 That pushes your body temperature even higher.

 Under normal conditions, your skin, blood vessels and perspiration level adjust to the heat.
-But these natural cooling systems may fail if you're exposed to high temperatures and humidity for too long, you sweat heavily and you don't drink enough fluids.
+But these natural cooling systems may fail if you're exposed to high temperatures and humidity for too long, you sweat heavily, and you don't drink enough fluids.

 Heatstroke.
 Heatstroke is a life-threatening emergency condition that occurs when your body temperature is greater than 104 F (40 C).
 Your skin may be hot, but your body may stop sweating to help cool itself.
-You may develop confusion and irritability.
-You need immediate medical attention to prevent brain damage, organ failure or even death.
+If your heatstroke occurs during exercise in hot, humid weather, you may continue to sweat for a short time after exercising.

 See more In-depth

 - Tips for preventing heat-related illness.
 Centers for Disease Control and Prevention. http://www.bt.cdc.gov/disasters/extremeheat/heattips.asp.
-Accessed June 6, 2011.
+Accessed March 4, 2014.

-- Mechem C, et al. Severe hyperthermia (heat stroke) in adults. http://www.uptodate.com/home/index.html.
-Accessed June 6, 2011.
+- Mechem CC.
+Severe nonexertional hyperthermia (classic heat stroke) in adults. http://www.uptodate.com/home.
+Accessed March 4, 2014.